Pentagon Capital Management plc

-In 2008 Pentagon learned that the SEC were to take legal action against them and began winding down its various funds.
-On 2 February 2012 the SEC’s claim that Pentagon were engaged in late trading between 1999 and 2003 was upheld.
-Pentagon was ordered to pay a fine of $76.8m and entered administration on 28 June 2012.
+In 2008 Pentagon learned that the SEC were to take legal action against it, and began winding down its various funds.
+On 14 February 2012, the SEC claimed that Pentagon was engaged in late trading – which was upheld by the US Court.
+The US Court concluded that Pentagon engaged in late trading between 15 February 2001–3 September 2003.
+Pentagon was ordered to pay a fine of $76.8m, and entered administration on 28 June 2012.

 FSCS has now concluded its investigations into the practices of Pentagon.
 Our investigations have focussed on correspondence sent by Pentagon to investors in 2003 and 2004 offering assurances to them that Pentagon were not engaged in any unlawful trading practices.
 FSCS has determined that protected claims may exist against Pentagon, depending on when investments were made.

 Claims already submitted against Pentagon will shortly be passed to our claims processing teams for assessment.

 27 May, 2019

 Although FSCS is accepting claims against Pentagon, these have not yet been passed to our claims processing teams for assessment.
 This is because we are still carrying out investigations into the activities of Pentagon.